San Diego: Culture

 The Columbia district downtown is home to historic ship exhibits belonging to the Maritime Museum of San Diego, headlined by Star of India, as well as the unrelated USS Midway Museum featuring the aircraft carrier.

 The San Diego Symphony at Symphony Towers performs on a regular basis; from 2004 to 2017, its director was Jahja Ling.
 The San Diego Opera at Civic Center Plaza, directed by David Bennett.
 Old Globe Theatre at Balboa Park produces about 15 plays and musicals annually.
 La Jolla Playhouse at UC San Diego is directed by Christopher Ashley.
 Both the Old Globe Theatre and La Jolla Playhouse have produced the world premieres of plays and musicals that have gone on to win Tony Awards or nominations on Broadway.
 The Joan B. Kroc Theatre at Kroc Center's Performing Arts Center is a 600-seat state-of-the-art theater that hosts music, dance, and theater performances.
 Hundreds of movies and a dozen TV shows have been filmed in San Diego, a tradition going back as far as 1898.

+LGBTQIA+ community

+According to a 2021 report by the UCLA School of Law, San Diego has the 16th largest LGBT population amongst U.S. Metropolitan areas.
+San Diego's Hillcrest neighborhood has long served as the city's gay village and is home to The San Diego LGBT Community Center, as well as many gay bars, clubs, and queer-owned businesses.
+The restaurant and nightclub Gossip Grill, located in Hillcrest, is San Diego's only queer and women-focused venue and is notable as one of the country's last remaining "lesbian bars."
+The nearby neighborhood of Northpark is the location of Lips, a drag club and home base of RuPaul's Drag Race All Stars (Season 1) winner Chad Michaels.

+The Hillcrest neighborhood is also home to the Lambda Archives of San Diego, a non-profit, publicly accessible archive that collects, preserves, and shares the history of lesbian, gay, bisexual, transgender and all queer people in the region.

+The city hosts a Pride Parade and Pride Festival each year.
+Unlike most other cities, San Diego celebrates Pride in July, a tradition dating back to the early 1990s, when the city's "June gloom" weather led to the 1990 parade getting rained out.